eucalyptus/logtrackers/README.md

 distributed computations that is the result of a Cloud user's request.

-* EXAMPLE USAGE
+## EXAMPLE USAGE

-euca-req-history eucalyptus
+`euca-req-history eucalyptus`

- : Print out history of requests by account "eucalyptus".
-From the history, request-id is used below.
+ *Print out the history of requests by account "eucalyptus".
+From the history, request-id is used below.*

-euca-req-track --ssh 95e9933e
+`euca-req-track --ssh 95e9933e`

- : Ssh into distributed Eucalyptus services and gather all the logs related to the request-id.
+ *Ssh into the distributed Eucalyptus services and gather all the logs related to the request-id.*

-euca-req-track -d /var/log/eucalyptus -t rsyslog 95e9933e
+`euca-req-track -d /var/log/eucalyptus -t rsyslog 95e9933e`

- : If log files are being aggregated with rsyslog, the tool gathers the logs from the directory
+ *If the log files are being aggregated with rsyslog, the tool gathers the logs from the directory.*

-* DEPENDENCIES
+## DEPENDENCIES

   tabulate
   dnspython

-  For Centos, run "yum install python-pip", followed by "pip install tabulate dnspython"
+  For Centos, run `yum install python-pip`, followed by `pip install tabulate dnspython`